 Best Season | Spring and autumn |

-You move through a series of chambers connected by walkways and stair sections.
-The route includes some steep staircases.
-Most healthy adults will manage comfortably, but it is not flat terrain.
+You move through a series of chambers connected by walkways and stair sections that rise and descend with the natural contours of the cave.
+At times, the stair sections are steep.
+Most healthy adults will manage without difficulty, but it isn’t flat terrain, and you feel that.

 Here is how the Gruta de las Maravillas compares to several well-known cave systems around the world.